Generalised Symmetries and Manifest Duality I: Flat Spacetime: Discussion

 In general, this is expected and known that for duality invariant theories, the gravitational coupling needs to be non-standard, see \citep{Witten:2009at, Lambert:2019diy}.
 The exact same predicament exists for Sen's formulation as well.
 The solution is conceptually straightforward --- treat coupling to gravity as any other interactions and continue to write the kinetic terms using the shadow sector.
 This map for self-dual case is explicitly worked out in \citep{Sen:2015nph,Sen:2019qit, Andriolo:2020ykk,Hull:2023dgp} and has been subjected to a number of non-trivial tests \citep{Chakrabarti:2020dhv,Chakrabarti:2022jcb,Chakrabarti:2023czz,Vanichchapongjaroen:2025psm,Hull:2025rxy}.
 The solution is exactly same for our new formalism, with one important extension, unlike Sen's, our construction needs to work for any general dimensions.
 The details of the construction will be reported elsewhere \citep{future}.

-Another advantage of keeping the shadow sector is in its presence of the boundary term.
-Once again on flat spacetime this term is irrelevant.
-But on a manifold with a boundary, they can contribute.
-Indeed, notice that while the term contains $\d B$, if one evaluates an on-shell action, this boundary term gets related to on-shell value of the physical field.
-We will report on this front in the follow-up article as well.

-The case of self-dual or in general duality invariant Yang-Mills present an exciting avenue of further research to which we hope to return in future.
 Also note, that our construction can also easily accommodate non-linear self-dual electrodynamics that recently has seen a revival in the community (see \citep{Sorokin:2021tge} and references therein).
 Essentially, if one considers the following scalars $s,\check{s}, p, \check{p}$ defined as (in $D=4$)

 then any Lagrangian function $\mathcal{L}(s,p,\check{s},\check{p})$ that is invariant under $(s,p) \leftrightarrow (\check{s},\check{p})$ will be duality invariant.